Sea Level Rise affects us all.

 For many regions of the world with coastal populations and major coastal cities, sea level rise will have a major impact on our way of life, our built infrastructure and how we plan for future development.
 On this page we bring you the science around sea level rise and look at the topics of mitigation and adaptation.

 Sea levels are rising due to two main factors.
 Thermal expansion, the process where water expands as it gets warmer and the melting of land ice and glaciers which adds more water to the ocean.
 These factors are contributing to a current average sea level rise rate of 3.2 mm per year according to NASA satellite observations and land based measurements.
-Sea level rise and Global Warming are tightly linked so together, the decisions we make today will determine the future our grandchildren experience tomorrow.
+Sea level rise and Global Warming are tightly linked, so the decisions we make today will determine the future our grandchildren experience tomorrow.

 The science behind Sea Level Rise projections.

 Coast Adapt, Sea Level Rise and You is a modelling tool presented by NCCARF, the National Climate Change Adaptation Research Facility.
 This tool is available to all Australian Councils, Planners and interested people.
 We invite you to view the tool here, enter an Australian postcode and view the projected sea level rise under different emission level scenarios for the period 2050 and 2100.
 These links provide extensive information in an easy to use and understand format, and we encourage anyone with an interest to explore further.

 There is extensive and credible scientific information available on the topics of climate change and sea level rise, we share a list of these via the following links.